 A self-respecting artist must not fold his hands on the pretext that he is not in the mood

-The boundaries of a daily routine give the mind the chance to wander freely and by rendering aspects of daily life automatic, we “free our minds to advance to really interesting fields of action” (William James, psychologist).
+People often ask me how I manage to get so much done – writing and updating this blog regularly, editing Meet the Artist interviews, practising the piano, teaching, attending and reviewing concerts, in addition to my commitments to my family.
+The answer is quite simple: my days and weeks roll by with what might appear to be rather dull regularity.
+I rise at the same time each day and follow a generally unchanging routine of piano practise (usually first thing in the morning when my brain is most alert), writing and teaching.
+The boundaries of my daily routine give my mind the chance to wander freely, to the extent that ideas for blog articles may come during the middle of my piano practise, and vice versa.
+By rendering aspects of daily life automatic and routine we “free our minds to advance to really interesting fields of action” (William James, psychologist).
 The self-discipline of a daily routine brings comfort and a kind of personal meditation which allows creativity to flourish.
 Routine also lets us to plan our work schedule and any deadlines which need to be met, which means we can be more realistic in estimating how much time we have to complete a writing project or learn a piece of music ready for a concert, for example.
 If this all sounds far too regimented, it’s worth noting that a well-organised schedule means one actually has the time to “go with the flow”, to fit in unexpected, spontaneous or last-minute events and activities, and it can help avoid procrastination.
 (Consider for a moment why disorganised people might complain that they have “no time” to get things done……)

 Be regular and orderly in your life, so that you may be violent and original in your work.